userstyles-world/userstyles.world/privacy-policy.md

 When you visit our website userstyles.world (“Site”) and use our services, you trust us with your personal information.
 We take your privacy very seriously.
 In this privacy notice, we describe our privacy policy.
-We seek to explain to you in the clearest way possible what information we collect, how we use it and what rights you have in relation to it.
+We seek to explain to you in the clearest way possible what information we store, how we use it and what rights you have in relation to it.
 We hope you take some time to read through it carefully, as it is important.
 If there are any terms in this privacy policy that you do not agree with, please discontinue use of our site and our services.

-This privacy policy applies to all information collected through our websites such as https://userstyles.world/, and/or any related services.
+This privacy policy applies to all information strored through our Site, and/or any related services.
 Please read this privacy policy carefully as it will help you make informed decisions about sharing your personal information with us.

 Table of contents:
-    1. WHAT INFORMATION DO WE COLLECT?
+    1. WHAT INFORMATION DO WE STORE?
     2. HOW DO WE USE YOUR INFORMATION?
     3. WILL YOUR INFORMATION BE SHARED WITH ANYONE?
     4. DO WE USE COOKIES AND OTHER TRACKING TECHNOLOGIES?
-    5. DO WE USE GOOGLE MAPS?
-    6. HOW DO WE HANDLE YOUR SOCIAL LOGINS?
+    5. HOW DO WE HANDLE YOUR SOCIAL LOGINS?
-    7. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?
+    6. IS YOUR INFORMATION TRANSFERRED INTERNATIONALLY?
-    8. WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?
+    7. WHAT IS OUR STANCE ON THIRD-PARTY WEBSITES?
-    9. HOW LONG DO WE KEEP YOUR INFORMATION?
+    8. HOW LONG DO WE KEEP YOUR INFORMATION?
-    10. HOW DO WE KEEP YOUR INFORMATION SAFE?
+    9. HOW DO WE KEEP YOUR INFORMATION SAFE?
-    11. DO WE COLLECT INFORMATION FROM MINORS?
+    10. DO WE COLLECT INFORMATION FROM MINORS?
-    12. WHAT ARE YOUR PRIVACY RIGHTS?
+    11. WHAT ARE YOUR PRIVACY RIGHTS?
-    13. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
+    12. DO CALIFORNIA RESIDENTS HAVE SPECIFIC PRIVACY RIGHTS?
-    14. DO WE MAKE UPDATES TO THIS POLICY?
+    13. DO WE MAKE UPDATES TO THIS POLICY?
-    15. HOW CAN YOU CONTACT US ABOUT THIS POLICY?
+    14. HOW CAN YOU CONTACT US ABOUT THIS POLICY?

-## WHAT INFORMATION DO WE COLLECT?
+## WHAT INFORMATION DO WE STORE?

 ### **Personal information you disclose to us**

-_In Short: We collect personal information that you provide to us such as email-address._
+_In Short: We store personal information that you provide to us such as email-address._

-We collect personal information that you voluntarily provide to us when registering at the Site, and further on by editing your profile at the Site.
+We store personal information that you voluntarily provide to us when registering at the Site, and further on by editing your profile at the Site.
-The personal information that we collect depends on the context of your interactions with us and the Sites, the choices you make and the products and features you use.
-The personal information we collect can include the following:
+The personal information that we store depends on the context of your interactions with us and the Site, the choices you make and the products and features you use.
+The personal information we store can include the following:

-Name and Contact Data.
-We collect username, email address and social media username.
+- We store username, email address and social media usernames.
+Username and email address are mandatory.
-Credentials.
-We collect passwords.
+- Credentials.
+We store passwords.
 All of the Credentials are hashed and original values not stored.
-All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.
+- All personal information that you provide to us must be true, complete and accurate, and you must notify us of any changes to such personal information.

-### **Information automatically collected**
+### **Information automatically stored**

-_In Short: Some information – such as IP address and/or browser and device characteristics – is collected automatically when you visit our websites._
+_In Short: Certain information – such as IP address and/or browser and device characteristics – is stored automatically when you visit our websites._

-We automatically collect certain information when you visit, use or navigate the Site.
-This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, language preferences, referring URLs, device name, country, location, information about how and when you use our Site and other technical information.
-This information is primarily needed to maintain the security and operation of our Sites, and for our internal analytic and reporting purposes.
+We automatically store certain information when you visit, use or navigate the Site.
+This information does not reveal your specific identity (like your name or contact information) but may include device and usage information, such as your IP address, browser and device characteristics, operating system, information about how and when you use our Site and other technical information.
+This information is primarily needed to maintain the security and operation of our Site, and for our internal analytic and reporting purposes.

+We'd like to state that there are 2 different automatic storing mechanism:

+The first one is, server logs which has this certain infromation stored and are flushed every 24 hours.
+This is primarily needed for security and maintaining the operation of our Site.

+The second one is targetted for analytics, this mechanism on happen on certain portions of the site.
+This mechanism, only stores an hashed version of your IP.

 ## HOW DO WE USE YOUR INFORMATION?

 _In Short: We process your information for purposes based on legitimate business interests, the fulfillment of our contract with you, compliance with our legal obligations, and/or your consent._

-We use personal information collected via our Site for a variety of business purposes described below.
+We use personal information stored via our Site for a variety of business purposes described below.
 We process your personal information for these purposes in reliance on our legitimate services interests ("Service Purposes"), in order to enter into or perform a contract with you ("Contractual"), with your consent ("Consent"), and/or for compliance with our legal obligations ("Legal Reasons").
 We indicate the specific processing grounds we rely on next to each purpose listed below.
-We use the information we collect or receive:
+We use the information we store or receive:

-    • To facilitate account creation and logon process [with your Consent]: If you choose to link your account with us to a third party account *(such as your Github or Codeberg account), we use the information you allowed us to collect from those third parties to facilitate account creation and logon process.
+    • To facilitate account creation and login process [with your Consent]: If you choose to link your account with us to a third party account *(such as your Github, GitLab, or Codeberg account), we use the information you allowed us to collect from those third parties to facilitate account creation and login process.
 See the section below headed "Social Logins" for further information.

     • To send administrative information to you [for Service Purposes, Legal Reasons and/or possibly Contractual]: We may use your personal information to send you product, service and new feature information and/or information about changes to our terms, conditions, and policies.

-    • Request Feedback [for our Service Purposes and/or with your Consent]: We may use your information to request feedback and to contact you about your use of our Sites
+    • Request feedback [for our Service Purposes and/or with your Consent]: We may use your information to request feedback and/or to contact you about your use of our Site.

-    • To protect our Sites [for Service Purposes and/or Legal Reasons]: We may use your information as part of our efforts to keep our Sites safe and secure (for example, for fraud monitoring and prevention).
+    • To protect our Site [for Service Purposes and/or Legal Reasons]: We may use your information as part of our efforts to keep our Site safe and secure (for example, for fraud monitoring and prevention).

-    • To enable user-to-user communications [with your consent]: We may use your information in order to enable user-to-user communications with each user's consent.

     • To enforce our terms, conditions and policies [for Service Purposes, Legal Reasons and/or possibly Contractual].